-A conceptual framework is a theoretical structure of assumptions, principles, and rules that holds together the ideas comprising a broad concept.
+A conceptual framework is a theoretical structure of assumptions, principles, and rules holding together the ideas comprising a broad concept.

 Conflict of Interest

 A conflict of interest exists when an individual (or entity) has more than one motivation for trying to achieve an objective.
-In measure development, this situation arises when an individual has opportunities to affect specifications for quality measures that impact an interest with which the individual has a relationship.
+In measure development, this situation arises when an individual has opportunities to affect specifications for quality measures impacting an interest with which the individual has a relationship.